AnnieCannons/froyo-project-1/README.md

 1. Create the About Page.
 2. Create the Blog Page.
 3. Add another social media item to the footer.
+4. Make at least one of the items clickable in the Image Link Section from Day 1, which would lead to a page you created for it.

 ### How To Submit Your Finished Project
 Submit your finished project by pushing the repository to GitHub and submitting the repository URL to Canvas.